ergebnis/php-package-template/README.md

 ## Usage

-:bulb: This is a great place for showing a few usage examples!
+💡 This is a great place for showing a few usage examples!

 ## Changelog